 Do You Have Privacy Rights On Social Media?

-When it comes to social media privacy laws, most users are worried that third parties collect data about us, like our age, relationship status, or where you live, and use it to sell us personalized advertisements.
-But the risks go beyond advertising.
-Your social media account can also lead to privacy violations and even workplace privacy trespassing.
+When it comes to social media privacy laws, most users worry that third parties collect personal data (age, where you live, buying habits, etc.) and use it for advertising.
+But the risks go beyond just paid ads.
+Your social profiles can also lead to privacy violations and even workplace privacy trespassing.

-But what are consumers’ privacy protection and rights in the context of the critical relationships they develop with social media providers, other users, and even their employer?
+But what is privacy protection in the context of the critical relationships we develop with social media providers, other users, and employers?

-When it comes to online privacy, the following privacy laws can significantly impact the use of websites such as Facebook, Twitter, or LinkedIn, both at home and in the workplace.
+When it comes to online privacy, privacy laws can significantly impact the use of sites like Facebook, Twitter, and LinkedIn.

 Federal And State Social Media Privacy Laws

-As social media sites have grown in popularity and become increasingly central to the lives of individuals all over the world, several legal lines have also been drawn concerning privacy on these platforms.
-Unfortunately, the privacy laws relating to social media usage are decades behind the developments these platforms have been witnessing.
+As social media grows in popularity and becomes increasingly central to our lives, several critical lines have been drawn concerning online privacy.
+Unfortunately, current privacy laws relating to social media are years behind social media evolution.

-Until recently, there has been very little in the United States to protect those who intentionally or accidentally share too much on social media.
-But although certain laws exist nowadays, they generally relate to things like financial transactions, health care records, and information about kids under 13.
-And although individual states, with smaller legislatures, lead the way to create new regulations to protect users’ privacy, real privacy on social media is not likely soon.
+Until recently, there have been very few laws protecting social media users and their information.
+Although certain laws exist nowadays, they generally refer to financial transactions, health care records, and information about kids under 13.
+And although individual states lead the way to create new privacy regulations, real privacy on social media is not likely soon.

 The Right To Be Forgotten